Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 PEX water pipes

-Differs in the high durability and heat resistance, does not spread when heated.
+It is characterized by high strength and heat resistance, does not spread when heated.

-Scope of cross-linked polyethylene - pipes and various parts for water supply, heating, pipelines.
+The scope of application of cross-linked polyethylene is pipes and various parts for water supply, heating, pipelines.

 PP

 Properties of this type of polyethylene: it is characterized by a smooth surface, has a finely porous structure, good elasticity and resilience.
-It has excellent biological and chemical resistance.
+Has excellent biological and chemical resistance.
 Durable.
 Weakly absorbs moisture and conducts heat poorly.
-Ecologicaly clean.
+Ecologically pure.
 Safe for humans.

-It is mainly used in construction (for thermal insulation and other needs).
+It is used primarily in construction (for thermal insulation and other needs).

 HSP

 The properties of CSP resemble rubber.
 Has the ability to vulcanize.
-It has high chemical and atmospheric resistance, tolerates high temperatures well.
-It is unaffected by alkalis, acids and strong hardeners.
+It has high chemical and atmospheric resistance and tolerates high temperatures.
+It is not affected by alkalis, acids and strong hardeners.

-Paints and varnishes, adhesives, sealants are made from CSP.
+Paints and varnishes, adhesives, and sealants are made from CSP.

 SVMP

-UHMP is a very durable material designed for use in extreme conditions.
-It has high frost resistance, resistant to shock, friction, corrosion, abrasives.
+SVMP is a very durable material designed for use in extreme conditions.
+It has high frost resistance, is resistant to impacts, friction, corrosion, and abrasives.

 The scope of application is very wide.
-UHMW is good wherever heavy-duty fibers are required (medical materials, sports equipment, armor protection, protective coating for any structures and elements).
+SVMP is good wherever ultra-strong fibers are required (medical materials, sports equipment, armor protection, protective coating for any structures and elements).

 Equipment for polyethylene processing

-Now in Russian cities there are many places where polyethylene can be handed over quickly and easily.
-Many companies buy it in order to send it to processing plants.
+Now in Russian cities there are many places where you can hand over polyethylene quickly and easily.
+Many companies purchase it to send it to processing plants.
 You can also equip your own processing line.
 Such a line, when fully equipped, includes the following equipment:

 • washing machine;